Police Officer

 Best Rated

-Asked by Justin over 10 years ago
+Asked by Jo over 11 years ago

 What should I do if I hear that kids my age (13) have drank shots and so have their friends?
 I think their parents supplied the vodka.
 I don't know if I have the confidence or sufficient evidence to report them.
 (To be continued)